 Other conditions that may cause spinal cord compression usually develop more quickly – sometimes very suddenly – and can occur at any age.
 These conditions include:

-Symptoms of cervical spinal cord compression include numbness, pain, and weakness.
 Depending on the underlying cause and symptoms, may involve medication, physical therapy, injections, and/or surgery.
 Except in cases of an emergency condition such as cauda equina syndrome or a broken back, surgery is typically the last resort.

 Surgical treatments include removing any bone spurs and widening the space between vertebrae.
 Other procedures may be done to relieve pressure on the spine or repair fractured vertebrae.